-1. Students are prohibited from any form of reconfiguring the harddrive including but not limited to:

-- a. changing file or folder names or locations. - b. creating aliases. - c. deleting or putting any files or folders in the trash which the student did not create. - d. adding or downloading files to the harddrive without the teacher's express permission. - e. the desktop should not contain inappropriate images including but not limited to: - 1. drugs - 2. nudity - 3. sexually explicit material - 4. alcohol - 2.
+- 1. Students are prohibited from any form of reconfiguring the harddrive including but not limited to: - a. changing file or folder names or locations. - b. creating aliases. - c. deleting or putting any files or folders in the trash which the student did not create. d. adding or downloading files to the harddrive without the teacher's express permission. e. the desktop should not contain inappropriate images including but not limited to: - i. drugs - ii. nudity - iii. sexually explicit material - iv. alcohol - 2.
 Students are prohibited from obtaining, displaying or utilizing inappropriate material on their disks or the harddrive. - 3.
 Students are prohibited from tampering with the server/network.